Sunita Alahan: 2001–2006

 Sunita later collapses and is diagnosed with an aneurysm and a brain tumour.
 Dev looks after Sunita, insisting that she get medical attention and going with her to her appointments.
 She is told that she will need an operation to repair the aneurysm but Dev's partner, Maya Sharma (Sasha Behar), who is friends with Danny's wife, Frankie Baldwin (Debra Stephenson), becomes suspicious.
 She sneaks into Sunita's flat and finds a pregnancy test.
 She assuming that it's positive until Dev tells her what is really wrong but Sunita's condition makes Dev realise that he is in love with her.
 He ends the relationship with Maya and tells Sunita after her operation.
 They decide to get married and they begin planning the wedding but Maya steals Sunita's birth certificate and as Sunita, marries 7 illegal immigrants and alerts the authorities.
 Sunita is arrested for bigamy on her wedding day but Dev clears Sunita's name, implicating Maya in her place.
 Sunita is released and Maya is arrested but released on bail.
 Angry that her scheme failed, Maya sets fire to Dev's shops around Manchester before taking Sunita hostage and tying her up and gagging her then capturing Dev.
 She sets fire to the corner shop.
 Sunita and Dev are rescued by Ciaran and Charlie Stubbs (Bill Ward).
 When Maya realises they have escaped, she tries to run them over but crashes and a truck crashes into her.
-She is taken to hospital in a critical condition under police guard and later imprisoned.
+She is taken to hospital in critical condition under police guard and later imprisoned.

 In 2005, Sunita is overjoyed when she discovers she is expecting twins.
-Sunita gives birth to twins Aadi (Zennon Ditchett) and Asha (Tanisha Gorey), with Dev at her side.
+Sunita gives birth to twins Aadi (Adam Hussain) and Asha (Tanisha Gorey), with Dev at her side.
 However, she later learns that Dev has children by several different women who he has given homes and jobs.
 She is devastated and leaves Dev after deciding she can no longer trust him.
 Off-screen Sunita divorces Dev, but they keep in regular contact.